 On May 17th, I attended the 4th Rise of AI conference in Berlin.
 The conference grew from 17 participants in 2015 to 70 in 2016, 300 in 2017, and this year 700.
 Although many more interested people wanted to participate, the event organisators, Veronika and Fabian Westerheide, announced that the conference next year will be capped at around the same amount of people to not loose the personal touch – in my opinion, a very good decision.

 I had the chance to give a presentation on my own.
 I talked about my team’s learnings with regards to the data science process, the obstacles we faced and still facing, and the concepts & solutions we have been developing to get around those issues and to make the data science process smoother.
-I am super happy with the very positive feedback and interesting discussions that I had with other attendees and was able to validate my team’s approach and whether or not we are on the right track.
+I am super happy with the very positive feedback and interesting discussions I had with other attendees and that I was able to validate whether or not my team is on the right track with our approach.

 Let’s win the AI race

 The conference was opened by Fabian, who published a report co-authored with Roland Berger showing a list of AI startups around the world.

 He stated that the intention of founding the conference was to create an AI-awareness and ecosystem in Europe to be able to compete with the US and China and, hopefully, winning the AI race.
 It is worth to be mentioned that London is the city with the most AI-companies in Europe currently.

 The conference had three stages: The AI Future Stage, the Applied AI Stage, and the Startup & Research Stage.
 The AI Future Stage had an impressive lineup of popular people, such as the engineer Kevin Warwick, who is known for putting implants into his body and doing research with it, Ben Goertzel, who amongst other things is the creator of the first-robotic citizen Sophia, and the sci-fi author Daniel Jeffries.